Table of Contents

-A Crown-Rump-Length (CRL) evaluation is done during your pregnancy scans to estimate the gestational age of your baby by measuring the distance from the top of the head (crown) to the bottom of the rump (buttocks).
+A Crown-Rump-Length (CRL) is a measurement that is done during your pregnancy scans to estimate the gestational age of the baby by measuring the distance from the top of the head (crown) to the bottom of the rump (buttocks).

 How is CRL measured in pregnancy scans?

 CRL measurement in pregnancy is estimated during the first trimester and is done between six and fourteen weeks approximately.

 The baby’s height is measured from the top of its head to the bottom of the buttocks by excluding the limbs and yolk sac measurement.

 Why is CRL measurement important in pregnancy?